Reviewed by: Mr William Sharples BSc (Hons) – Pain Management Expert

 Symptoms of Infrapatellar Bursitis

-Knee pain
+Knee Pain

-Redness and warmth
+Redness and Warmth

-Diagnosis Infrapatellar Bursitis
+Diagnosis of Infrapatellar Bursitis

-Radiographic investigations
+Radiographic Investigations

-Blood tests
+Blood Tests

 Bursal Aspiration

-Conditions that appear like Infrapatellar Bursitis
+Conditions Similar to Infrapatellar Bursitis

-- Rheumatoid Arthritis
+- Rheumatoid arthritis

 - Patellar tendinitis